kyle-tennison/Magnetite/under-the-hood.md

 - $\sigma$ – normal stress
 - $\tau$ – shear stress

-We'll also need to look at the [poisson ratio](https://en.wikipedia.org/wiki/Poisson%27s_ratio), which is dependent on the material of the element.
-This ratio measures ($v$) the Poisson effect, which is the phenomena that occurs when a material is stretched:
+We'll also need to look at the [poisson ratio](https://en.wikipedia.org/wiki/Poisson%27s_ratio) ($v$), which is dependent on the material of the element.
+This ratio measures the Poisson effect, which is the phenomena that occurs when a material is stretched:

 ![An image showing the Poisson effect](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ec/PoissonRatio.svg/600px-PoissonRatio.svg.png)